 Protein (try to increase the amount of plant-based proteins you are eating), seasonal fruits and vegetables, healthy fats , etc. Avoid processed foods and sugar as much as possible, especially if you feel like you are getting sick or are already sick.
-Sugar weakens the immune system.
+Did you know that sugar weakens the immune system.
 The key is to eat as much real whole food as possible!

 2) We take vitamins:

 It’s nearly impossible to get all the nutrition we need from food, so we supplement to maximize and strengthen our immune system.

 For Bill and I, our daily fundamental nutrition includes Vitalizer, Vitamin C, and Nutriferon.
 Nutriferon increases the production of Interferon, a critical factor in immunity, in our bodies.
 It has changed my life.

 Isabella for the past 5 years has taken the whole food multi vitamin Incredivites, 500 mg of chewable vitamin c, and a DHA supplement.
 I love that there is nothing artificial or harmful in any of the supplements we take.
 For the whole family, we all add Vitalized Immunity if we feel ourselves coming down with anything and it knocks it right out.
 It’s like an all natural Airborne or emergen c without all the junk.